 We found that the weights of the linear model, when trained by the SGD method, are corrected by adding a feature vector.
 The coefficient with which they are added depends on the "aggressiveness of the algorithm" (the alpha parameter, which is called the learning rate) and the difference "the algorithm's answer is the correct answer."
 By the way, if the difference is zero (that is, the algorithm gives an exact answer for a given object), then the weights are not corrected.

-Now let's finally talk about log loss.
+Now let's finally talk about our topic.
 We consider the classification problem with two classes: 0 and 1.
 The training set can be considered as an implementation of the generalized Bernoulli scheme: for each object, a random variable is generated, which with probability p (its own for each object) takes the value 1 and with probability (1–p) - 0.
 Suppose that we are building our model so that it generates the correct probabilities, but then we can write the likelihood function:

 After taking the logarithm of the likelihood function, we found that maximizing it is equivalent to minimizing the last recorded expression.
 This is what is called the "logistic error function".
 For a binary classification problem, in which the algorithm must output the probability of belonging to class 1, it is logical just as much as the MSE is logical in a linear regression problem with normal noise (since both error functions are derived from the maximum likelihood estimation method).
+By the way what is log likelihood?
+It is the way to measure how fit a model is for a dataset.
+It is the way to measure how fit a model is for a dataset.
+For a binary classification problem, in which the algorithm must output the probability of belonging to class 1, it is logical just as much as the MSE is logical in a linear regression problem with normal noise (since both error functions are derived from the maximum likelihood estimation method).

 If we ask ourselves which constant algorithm is optimal for a sample of q_1 representatives of class 1 and q_0 representatives of class 0, q_1+q_0 = q, then we get the following:

 The last answer is obtained by taking the derivative and equating it to zero.
 The described problem has to be solved, for example, when constructing decision trees (what label to assign to a leaf if representatives of different classes are included in it).
-The figure below shows a graph of log loss errors of the constant algorithm for a sample of four objects of class 0 and 6 objects of class 1.
+The figure below shows a graph of errors of the constant algorithm for a sample of four objects of class 0 and 6 objects of class 1.

 Now imagine that we know that the object belongs to class 1 with probability p, let's see which answer is optimal on this object from the point of view of log_loss: the expected value of our error is as follows: